DHBW-sWIm/infrastructure-16/watchdog/README.md

 ## Server setup

+1. Install NodeJS 9 or newer.

-The repository should be downloaded to `/home/watchdog/` folder.
+2. Download this repository to `/home/watchdog/` folder.

-Then configure the system deamon as described in the `watchdog_deamonCFG` file.
+3. Configure the system deamon as described in the `watchdog_deamonCFG` file.

 To start the service type: